Employment

 following selection criteria:

-• Understanding of and commitment to BYS vision, objectives and practice framework
+• Understanding of & commitment to BYS vision, objectives and practice framework

 We know diversity makes a positive difference and encourage people from Aboriginal and/or Torres Strait Islander backgrounds to apply.